Nov 24, 2009

 There’s a new ecology-economy partnership in Monterey County, with businesses and organizations partnering with cyclists.

-In a nutshell: HER Helmet Thursdays means that Hotels, Educational attractions and Entertainment venues, and Restaurants (and related businesses and organizations) encourage bicycling by giving a discount to cyclists on Thursdays.
+In a nutshell: HER Helmet Thursdays means that Hotels, Educational attractions and Entertainment venues, and Restaurants (and related places) encourage bicycling by giving a discount to cyclists on Thursdays.
 Only cyclists, only Thursdays.

 And theHelmet”?
-Walking in with a bike helmet is simply the way to show you’re bicycling!
-For lodging businesses, there are special options to show you’ll be cycling here, as outlined below.
+Walking in with a bike helmet is simply the way to show you biked there (or did the bike-and-ride, which is an acceptable alternative).
+For lodging providers, there are special options to show you’ll be cycling in Monterey County: BYOB (bring your own bike), or rent a bike for a day or longer from any Monterey County shop.

 HER Helmet Thursdays has been created and launched as a community service project in Monterey County.
 Neither the cyclists nor the charter participating businesses/organizations pay any fee to participate.
-It’s a voluntary partnership between them, facilitated by the introduction of this project.
+It’s a voluntary partnership between them, facilitated by this project.

 HER Helmet Thursdays is simple and straightforward.
 And as you’ll see, the beneficial impacts are many!

 HER Helmet Thursdays was launched Thanksgiving Week 2009.
-Who are the first of the charter participants?
-Take a look!
+Check out the charter participants!

 The following key posts tell what the project is all about, and how it works: